AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

   ===================== Configuration options
   -OutputMode           Measurement value output mode.
-One of OffsetCorrected, RawDistance. [default: OffsetCorrected] -SaveStatePath        Path to persisted state file [default: WaterWatchSaveState.json] -SyncFromUtc          Optional UTC sync time. [default: last known sensor time] -NewSensorSyncDays    Number of days to sync data when a new sensor is detected. [default: 5]
+One of OffsetCorrected, RawDistance. [default: OffsetCorrected] -OutputDivisor        Divisor applied to all output values. [default: 1000] -SaveStatePath        Path to persisted state file [default: WaterWatchSaveState.json] -SyncFromUtc          Optional UTC sync time. [default: last known sensor time] -NewSensorSyncDays    Number of days to sync data when a new sensor is detected. [default: 5]